RajatDatta5315/kryv-core-/README.md

 # KRYV Core

 KRYV Core is a Next.js 14 application built with Tailwind CSS.
-It serves as the foundation for the KRYV ecosystem.

 ## Getting Started